Amazon Connect – Lambda and the Open Contact Center

 - Click to contact customers from your CRM

-- Segment customers and prioritize routing based on any data provided by your CRM
+- Segment customers and prioritise routing based on any data provided by your CRM

-- Provide customers a different experience in the queue, offers, announcements, preferred languages
+- Provide customers a different experience in queue, offers, announcements, preferred languages

-- Combine the data with AI and machine learning for propensity modeling to predict churn, or promote up-sell and cross-sell opportunities
+- Combine the data with AI and machine learning for propensity modelling to predict churn, or promote up-sell and cross-sell opportunities

 - Identify and verify a customer automatically and/or take advantage of voice biometrics